Harmonic measures on Bowditch boundaries of groups hyperbolic relative to virtually nilpotent subgroups: The shadow lemmas

 \brem[Growth in $\rho_X$] The proofs of Lemma \ref{growth}, Lemma \ref{growth_cosets} and Lemma \ref{mixing_boundary} apply also to $\rho_X$.
-The key ingredients are Sullivan's shadow lemma for a lower bound on measure of shadows of balls centred at orbit points, the second shadow lemma (see Remark \ref{imp_1}) for upper bounds on the shadows of balls centred at non-orbit points, the polynomial growth of $H$ and hyperbolicity and the computation is in similar lines.
-The growth of $\Gamma$ and the growth of cosets for a ball $B_X(x,n\cdot R_X)$, for some $R_X>0$, in this case is of the order $e^{D_\Gamma\cdot n}$, and the ratio of the measure $\mu_x$ of the shadow of an annulus at distance $n\cdot R_X$ from $x$, with the measure of the shadow of balls of radius $R_X$ centered at elements of $\Gamma$ which are coset representatives of horoballs in the annulus is uniformly bounded away from zero and infinity. \erem
+The key ingredients are Sullivan's shadow lemma for a lower bound on measure of shadows of balls centred at orbit points, the second shadow lemma; Remark \ref{imp_1}, second part for upper bounds on the shadows of balls centred at non-orbit points, the polynomial growth of $H$ and hyperbolicity.
+The growth of $\Gamma$ and the growth of cosets for a ball $B_X(x,n\cdot R_X)$, for some $R_X>0$, in this case is of the order $e^{D_\Gamma\cdot n}$, and the ratio of the measure $\mu_x$ of the shadow of an annulus at distance $n\cdot R_X$ from $x$, with the measure of the union of the shadow of balls of radius $R_X$ centered at elements of $\Gamma$ which are coset representatives of horoballs in the annulus is uniformly bounded away from zero and infinity. \erem